fortesg/fortrantestgenerator/README.md

 * The static source code analysis has the same limitations as every static analysis, it can only find out what can be found out by parsing the source code.
 So mainly, it can not handle runtime polymorphism.
 That means, the use of, for example, function pointers or inheritance can lead to wrong results.

-* The modified SerialBox library used by FTG contains code like
+* The FortranTestGenerator frontend of the SerialBox2 library contains code like

   ```fortran
   IF (ASSOCIATED(ptr)) THEN